 - The cells are elongated, thin-walled and multinucleated.

-- These are found in a large number of families such as Apocynaceae, Euphorbiaceae, Compositate, etc.
+- Observed in a large number of families such as Euphorbiaceae, Apocynaceae, Compositate, etc.

-- These glands are located on the epidermis.
+- The gland is situated on the epidermis.